Luma Logo

 Uninsured travellers also have no access to evacuation coordination.
 If a hospital in a smaller city cannot treat a serious condition, the logistics of transferring to Ho Chi Minh City or Singapore fall entirely on the patient and their family to manage from abroad.

-Vietnam is the kind of trip where people pack a lot into a short window.
-A few days in Hanoi, then Da Nang, Hoi An, maybe Ha Long Bay or Phu Quoc before flying back home.
-It is exciting, but it also means you are constantly in transit, figuring things out on the go, and relying on unfamiliar transport systems, clinics, and local operators.
+Vietnam is the kind of trip people pack tight into a short window.
+A few days in Hanoi, then Da Nang, Hoi An, maybe Ha Long Bay or Phu Quoc before the flight home.
+It's exciting, but it also means constant transit, figuring things out on the fly, and relying on transport systems, clinics, and local operators you've never dealt with before.

-For eligible situations, LUMA also coordinates direct billing with hospitals, which matters the most once private hospital costs enter the picture.
+For eligible situations, LUMA also coordinates direct billing with hospitals where available.
+That matters the moment private hospital costs enter the picture.

 Summary: Is Vietnam Travel Insurance Mandatory for US Citizens?